"Ongoing" classes are the newest live class type on Outschool. Here's everything you need to know.

 How do I handle refunds for an ongoing class?

 Since parents pay a subscription fee every week that their learner is enrolled in the class, Ongoing classes are not subject to the same refund process used by other classes on Outschool.
 Instead, parents can stop their subscription at any point if they decide that they no longer wish to have their learner enrolled in an ongoing class.
+If a learner has not attended three consecutive meetings of an ongoing class, we will automatically cancel their subscription to the class to free up space for another learner to join.
+Payments made before their subscription was cancelled will not be automatically refunded, but you are always welcome to refund them from your side.

 How does scheduling work?
 Do these classes need to meet exactly once each week?